Encyclopædia Britannica: Optical disc, online, and mobile versions

 On 22 January 2009, Britannica's president, Jorge Cauz, announced that the company would be accepting edits and additions to the online Britannica website from the public.
-The published edition of the encyclopaedia will not be affected by the changes.
-Individuals wishing to edit the Britannica website will have to register under their real name and address prior to editing or submitting their content.
-All edits submitted will be reviewed and checked and will have to be approved by the encyclopaedia's professional staff.
-Contributions from non-academic users will sit in a separate section from the expert-generated Britannica content, as will content submitted by non-Britannica scholars.
-Articles written by users, if vetted and approved, will also only be available in a special section of the website, separate from the professional articles.
+The published edition of the encyclopaedia would not be affected by the changes.
+Individuals wishing to edit the Britannica website would have to register under their real name and address prior to editing or submitting their content.
+All edits submitted would be reviewed and checked and will have to be approved by the encyclopaedia's professional staff.
+Contributions from non-academic users would sit in a separate section from the expert-generated Britannica content, as would content submitted by non-Britannica scholars.
+Articles written by users, if vetted and approved, would also only be available in a special section of the website, separate from the professional articles.
 Official Britannica material would carry a "Britannica Checked" stamp, to distinguish it from the user-generated content.

-On 14 September 2010, Encyclopædia Britannica, Inc. announced a partnership with mobile phone development company Concentric Sky to launch a series of iPhone products aimed at the K-12 market.
-On 20 July 2011, Encyclopædia Britannica, Inc. announced that Concentric Sky had ported the Britannica Kids product line to Intel's Intel Atom-based Netbooks and on 26 October 2011 that it had launched its encyclopedia as an iPad app.
+On 14 September 2010, Encyclopædia Britannica, Inc. announced a partnership with mobile phone development company Concentric Sky to launch a series of iPhone products aimed at the K–12 market.
+On 20 July 2011, Encyclopædia Britannica, Inc. announced that Concentric Sky had ported the Britannica Kids product line to Intel's Intel Atom-based Netbooks and on 26 October 2011 that it had launched its encyclopaedia as an iPad app.
 In 2010, Britannica released Britannica ImageQuest, a database of images.

-In March 2012, it was announced that the company would cease printing the encyclopaedia set, and that it would focus more on its online version.
+In March 2012, it was announced that the company would cease printing the encyclopaedia set, and that it would focus on its online version.

-On 7 June 2018, Britannica released a Google Chrome extension, Britannica Insights, which shows snippets of information from Britannica Online in a sidebar for Google Search results.
-The Britannica sidebar does not replace Google's sidebar and is instead placed above Google's sidebar.
+On 7 June 2018, Britannica released a Google Chrome extension, "Britannica Insights", which shows snippets of information from Britannica Online whenever the user performs a Google Search, in a box to the right of Google's results.
 Britannica Insights was also available as a Firefox extension but this was taken down due to a code review issue.

 Personnel and management

 Contributors

 The print version of the Britannica has 4,411 contributors, many eminent in their fields, such as Nobel laureate economist Milton Friedman, astronomer Carl Sagan, and surgeon Michael DeBakey.
 Roughly a quarter of the contributors are deceased, some as long ago as 1947 (Alfred North Whitehead), while another quarter are retired or emeritus.
 Most (approximately 98%) contribute to only a single article; however, 64 contributed to three articles, 23 contributed to four articles, 10 contributed to five articles, and 8 contributed to more than five articles.
 An exceptionally prolific contributor is Christine Sutton of the University of Oxford, who contributed 24 articles on particle physics.

 While Britannica's authors have included writers such as Albert Einstein, Marie Curie, and Leon Trotsky, as well as notable independent encyclopaedists such as Isaac Asimov, some have been criticized for lack of expertise.
-In 1911 the historian George L. Burr wrote:
+In 1911, the historian George L. Burr wrote: